-Continuation of Anatomy & Physiology of Domestic Animals I (BIO 133).
-The digestive, respiratory, circulatory, urinary, and reproductive systems are cov-
+MassTransfer Block Code: Natural & Physical Laboratory Science Continuation of Anatomy & Physiology of Domestic Animals I (BIO 133).
+The digestive, respiratory, circulatory, urinary, and reproductive systems are covered.
+Dissection is required.
+Restricted to Veterinary Technician and Pre Veterinary and Animal Science students.

-Prerequisite: A grade of C or better in VET 133
+Prerequisite(s): A grade of C or better in VET 133